kevinsunil/python-coursework/readme.md

 ## day-5
 - day 5 introduced the basic python loop commands, how to use them effectively in a program
 - the project of the day is Password Generator

+## day-6
+- python function was introduced through solving problems on reeborg
+- the project of the day was a maze solver for reeborg mazes

+## day-7
+- day 7 focused more on how to deal with a problem statement , how to break into parts and how to use flowcharts to simplify the working model
+- the project of the day was hangman game

+## day-8
+- day 8 dealt with function parameters , the difference between positional and keyword arguments
+- the project of the day was caesar's cipher

+## day-9
+-